| ||Maps provided by

-View 45 port reviews of La Romana cruises
+View 69 port reviews of La Romana (Casa de Campo) cruises

 Read more about Caribbean cruises

-The Dominican Republic lies on the eastern side of Hispaniola, an island which it shares with Haiti.
-Santo Domingo is its capital.
-The Dominican Republic, which stretches over two-thirds of the island, is about the size of Vermont and New Hampshire (combined) and claims the West Indies' highest mountain peak -- rising some 10,415 feet high from the Valley of Cibao.
-Christopher Columbus founded the first permanent European settlement here in 1493.
+La Romana ranks as the Dominican Republic's youngest, smallest and most wealthy province.
+The Dominican Republic lies on the eastern side of Hispaniola, an island it shares with Haiti.
+The D.R., as it's known, stretches over two-thirds of the island and is about the size of Vermont and New Hampshire combined.
+It also claims the West Indies' highest mountain peak -- rising some 10,415 feet from the Cibao Valley.
+Christopher Columbus founded the first permanent European settlement in the D.R. in 1493.

-This port, still in its infancy in terms of development, is somewhat controversial.
-Most of the more interesting options (particularly golf, tennis, skeet-shooting and horseback riding) are available only through ships' shore excursions and there's a limited range of activities for independent travelers.
-In addition, some ships don't even call on this port until mid-afternoon or later which limits outdoor activities.
+The 7,000-acre resort village of Casa de Campo, which is like a town itself, is located in La Romana and features lots for cruise passengers to do and see.
+It's definitely the main draw during a day in port.
+Most of the more interesting options (particularly golf, tennis, skeet-shooting and horseback-riding) are available only through ship excursions, and a limited range of activities exist for independent-minded visitors.
+In addition, some ships don't even call on this port until mid-afternoon or later, which limits outdoor activities.

-Otherwise, independent-minded passengers are limited to exploring the area's nouvelle villages, such as the Marina (which is meant to replicate Portofino) and the more charming Altos de Chavon (which was designed to resemble an old Spanish town).
-Both have a handful of shops (designed to appeal more to Europeans than Americans, and pricey as you can probably imagine) and restaurants.
+With a couple of exceptions, passengers who want to venture out on their own are limited to exploring the area's nouvelle villages, such as The Marina (which is meant to replicate Portofino) and the more charming Altos de Chavon (which was designed to resemble an old Spanish town).
+Both have a handful of restaurants and shops, which are pricey and designed to appeal more to Europeans than to Americans.

 Print the entire port review.